Need For Speed: Heat seems painfully uncool

 Like, if you ask someone, “what kind of gamer are you?”
 It’s not unusual for someone to say that they play Rainbow Six: Siege, even though that game launched in late 2015.
 Need For Speed: Payback, however, came out in 2017, and you don’t really hear anyone say, “well, I play Need For Speed.”
 And if they do say that, it seems just as likely that they are talking about the older games.

 EA absolutely has done this with some of its other games.
 It has fans who consider themselves Battlefield, Madden NFL, and FIFA players.
-Building that relationship isn’t easy, but maybe Heat will breakthrough and establish a path forward for the series.
+Building that relationship isn’t easy, but maybe Heat will break through and establish a path forward for the series.

 We’ll find out when Need For Speed: Heat launches for PC, Xbox One, and PlayStation 4 on November 8.